One of the best ways to learn about people and their cultures is to learn about their food! Enjoy these modern and traditional recipes.

-Not pictured is the 6-8 cups of flour needed.
+Not pictured above is the 6–8 cups of flour needed.

 You can proof the yeast in a cup or glass, but here I've just added it to the bottom of my mixing bowl with 1/4 cup very warm water and half the sugar.
 The sugar helps feed the yeast.

-The recipe we use suggests 2-4 Tbsp yeast.
-I chose 3 Tbsp today because it was a bit chillier, thanks to a spring snowstorm.
+The recipe we use suggests 2–4 tablespoons of yeast.
+I chose 3 tablespoons today because it was a bit chillier, thanks to a spring snowstorm.
 The less yeast you use, the longer it will take for your dough to rise.
 This is not a bad thing, as slower rising doughs develop more complex flavour.
 A dough that rises too quickly can collapse or form bubbles that are too large.

 While the yeast is proofing, heat the milk and butter together until the butter is all melted and the milk scalded, which is when you start to see tiny bubbles along the edge of your pan.
 Be careful not to boil the milk.

-For the milk, we only ever buy homo milk.
+For the milk, we only ever buy homo milk (known as homogenized milk in the US).
 We used to buy lower fat milk but, to be blunt, we find the other types really gross tasting.
 Each to their own!
-You can use a lower fat milk, if you prefer, but it does affect the taste and texture slightly.
+You can use a lower-fat milk, if you prefer, but it does affect the taste and texture slightly.

-Now that the milk and butter is ready, it's time to check the saffron.
+Now that the milk and butter mixture is ready, it's time to check the saffron.